junxit/us-congress-bills-114/metadata.md

 - 2015-04-23 — Introduced in House
 - 2015-04-23 — Introduced in House
 - 2015-04-23 — Referred to the House Committee on Natural Resources.
+- 2015-05-11 — Re-referred to the Subcommittee on Federal Lands.
+- 2015-05-11 — Re-referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2015-11-04 — Subcommittee Hearings Held.
+- 2016-03-15 — Committee Consideration and Mark-up Session Held.
+- 2016-03-15 — Subcommittee on Federal Lands Discharged.
+- 2016-03-15 — Subcommittee on Indian, Insular and Alaska Native Affairs Discharged.
+- 2016-03-16 — Committee Consideration and Mark-up Session Held.
+- 2016-03-16 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2016-05-10 — Placed on the Union Calendar, Calendar No. 425.
+- 2016-05-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-550.
+- 2016-05-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-550.